-Unless otherwise instructed, proxies and voting instructions given pursuant to this solicitation by the management of the Corporation will be voted \overline{FOR} the election of each of the proposed nominees set forth in the table below.
+Unless otherwise instructed, proxies and voting instructions given pursuant to this solicitation by the management of the Corporation will be voted \underline{FOR} the election of each of the proposed nominees set forth in the table below.

 Management has no reason to believe that any of the nominees will be unable to serve as a director.
-However, if any proposed nominee is unable to serve as a director, the individuals named in the Form of Proxy will be voted in favour of the remaining nominees, and may be voted in favour of a substitute nominee unless the Shareholder has specified in the proxy that the Common Shares represented thereby are to be withheld from voting in respect of the election of directors.
+However, if any proposed nominee is unable to serve as a director, the individuals named in the proxy will be voted in favour of the remaining nominees, and may be voted in favour of a substitute nominee unless the Shareholder has specified in the proxy that the Common Shares represented thereby are to be withheld from voting in respect of the election of directors.

-The following table states the names of the nominees, their principal occupation and employment for the previous five years and the number of shares of the Corporation beneficially owned, directly, or indirectly, or over which control or direction is exercised, by each of them as of August 7, 2019.
+The following table states the names of the nominees, their principal occupation and employment for the previous five years and the number of shares of the Corporation beneficially owned, directly, or indirectly, or over which control or direction is exercised, by each of them as of May 19, 2023.
 The respective nominees have furnished the information as to shares beneficially owned.

-Name and Director Since Province and Country of Residence Principal Occupation Number of Common Shares Beneficially Owned or Controlled (2) Percentage of Common Shares Sam Geist (1) (3) 2005 Ontario, Canada ntario, Canada Business Consultant and owner 3.55% Emanuel Gerard (1) (5) 1999 New York, NY, USA Private Investor and Business Consultant 5,998,421 3.62%

-Bob MacBean 2014 Ontario, Canada Chief Executive Officer of Environmental Waste International Inc. 658,333 0.40% Glenn Myers (1)(3) 2016 Ontario, Canada Business Consultant 10,000 0.01% Paul Orlin (5) 2017 New York, NY, USA Private Investor 27,368,849 16.50% Robert Savage 2017 New York, NY, USA Partner, KSH Capital LP 9,572,500 (4) 5.77%
+Name and Director Since Province and Country of Residence Principal Occupation Number of Common Shares Beneficially Owned or Controlled (1) Sam Geist ^{(2) (3)} 2005 Ontario, Canada Business Consultant and owner 5,935,185 Emanuel Gerard (2)(3)(4) 1999 New York, NY, USA Private Investor and Business Consultant 9,997,540 Bob MacBean (2) 2014 Ontario, Canada Chief Executive Officer of Environmental Waste International Inc. 2,035,416 Paul Orlin ^{(3) (4)} 2017 New York, NY, USA Private Investor 28,181,989